The Calorimeter Theory

 Total amount of fossil fuels both in the past and in the future :

-The temperature would increase about 14 o all in all if all the fossil fuels both in the past and in the future were burnt off
+The temperature will increase about 14o all in all if all the fossil fuels both in the past and in the future are burnt off

 Ice uses 334 kJ to melt 1 kg